zsdonghao/text-to-image/README.md

 # Text To Image Synthesis

 This is an experimental tensorflow implementation of synthesizing images.
 The images are synthesized using the GAN-CLS Algorithm from the paper [Generative Adversarial Text-to-Image Synthesis][2].
 This implementation is built on top of the excellent [DCGAN in Tensorflow][3].
-The following is the model architecture.

 ![Model architecture](http://i.imgur.com/dNl2HkZ.jpg)